-One of the most common reasons for visits to your GYN at your local gynecology center is noted to be a spectrum of problems generally labeled vaginitis.
+One of the most common reasons for visits to your GYN is noted to be a spectrum of problems generally labeled vaginitis.
 This includes any issue with discharge, malodor, or discomfort of the vagina.
-Each one of these symptoms can indicate a particular bacteria, fungus, or potentially other underlying cause
+Each one of these symptoms can indicate a particular bacteria, fungus, or potentially other underlying cause.

 - Foul smell or fishy odor

 - Does it occur after a specific trigger (such as the end of your menstrual period or the day after intercourse)

 - Redness or irritation of the vagina

 CAUSES AND TREATMENTS

-After Midtown GYN discusses your symptoms and believes you to have a form of vaginitis, They will then discuss some of the potential reasons you may be having these symptoms.
+After Midtown GYN discusses your symptoms and believes you have a form of vaginitis, They will discuss some of the potential reasons you may be having these symptoms.

-Gynecologist of Manhattan Women’s Health & Wellness offer comprehensive Obstetrics & Gynecology care in NYC for women of all ages.
-At our obgyn clinic we provide a full range of gynecology services, from annual check-ups and routine pap smears to Vaginitis treatments and gyn procedures, surgeries performed in our office or in the hospital.
-Our state of the art gynecology NYC facility equipped with the latest obgyn equipment.
+Gynecologists of Manhattan Women’s Health & Wellness offers comprehensive Obstetrics & Gynecology care in NYC for women of all ages.
+At our ob-gyn clinic, we provide a full range of gynecology services, from annual check-ups and routine pap smears to Vaginitis treatments and GYN procedures, surgeries performed in our office or the hospital.
+In addition, our state-of-the-art gynecology NYC facility is equipped with the latest ob-gyn equipment.